rstropek/2023-24-2nd/homeworks/2024-05-math-pyramid/readme.md

 The rest of the program should work the same way as in the base requirements.

 You can find a sample solution in the folder [_AdvancedVersion_](./AdvancedVersion).

+### Extra Challenges

+Still not enough?
+Here are some additional challenges (no sample solutions provided):

+* Add a _Solve_ button at the bottom of the screen right next to the _Check_ button.
+If the user clicks the _Solve_ button, the program should fill out the entire pyramid with the correct numbers.

+* Add a _Verify_ button.
+It does the same as _Check_ but _without_ displaying incorrect answers in red. _Verify_ just shows a message box telling the user whether everything is fine or not.

+* Add a _Hint_ button at the bottom of the screen right next to the _Check_ button.
+If the user clicks the _Hint_ button, the program should do the following:
+  * First, it runs the checking logic.
+In this case, the checking logic should only check the numbers that the user has already filled out.
+Incorrect answers should be displayed in red.
+  * If there are no incorrect answers, but there are still empty cells, the program should fill out _one_ empty cell.
+Fill out a cell that is nearest to the bottom of the pyramid.
+If there are multiple empty cells at the same level, choose one randomly.
+  * If all answers are correct and there are no empty cells, _Hint_ should do nothing.